Advances and Challenges in Solar Flare Prediction: A Review: Introduction

 \section{Introduction}

-Solar eruptive events encompass solar flares, coronal mass ejections (CMEs), solar proton events (SPEs) and others.
-Among these, solar flares are characterized by the rapid release of energy in localized regions of the solar atmosphere, often accompanied by enhanced electromagnetic radiation and streams of energetic particles, which pose significant risks to satellite operations, communication systems, and astronaut safety \cite{fleishman2020decay,qian2011variability}.
-More importantly, solar flares are typical eruptive events driven by magnetic reconnection in the solar atmosphere, and they frequently precede or accompany CMEs and SPEs, thereby serving as early warning indicators of subsequent space weather disturbances \cite{youssef2012relation,garcia2016prediction,grim2024solar}.
-Consequently, accurate solar flare forecasting is of critical importance for safeguarding modern technological systems.
+Solar flares are among the most energetic manifestations of solar activity, characterized by the rapid release of magnetic energy in localized regions of the solar atmosphere, producing intense electromagnetic radiation and energetic particles that can significantly impact satellite operations, communication systems, and astronaut safety \cite{fleishman2020decay,qian2011variability}.
+In particular, solar flares are closely associated with coronal mass ejections (CMEs) and subsequent solar proton events (SPEs), thereby serving as potential early warning indicators of space weather disturbances \cite{youssef2012relation,garcia2016prediction,grim2024solar}.
+Consequently, accurate solar flare forecasting is of critical importance for safeguarding modern critical technological systems.